rfw5077/MDLZ-Pallet-Simulation/General Assumptions.md

 * Plant lead times and holding times are uniformly random for each batch of sent pallets between the intervals described below.

 #### Truck Capacity
-* One truck can hold up to a maximum of 500 pallets to return
+* One truck can hold up to a maximum of 500 pallets to return.

 #### CHEP
 * Chep pallet demand is not considered in this simulation in any capacity.